Podcast: Download

 However, to improve memory for studying, when you reinforce something is far more important than how often you reinforce it.
 Sisti, Glass and Shors called this phenomenon the ‘spacing effect.’

 In the spaced repetition method, you practice remembering at the right time.
-The simplest way to apply this memory method is to use flashcards when you study.
+The simplest way to apply this memory method is to:

-If you moderately remember something, keep it in the ‘Medium’ pile and revisit it after a few hours or a day.
+If you only moderately remember something, keep it in the ‘Medium’ pile and revisit it after a few hours or a day.
 And if you cannot remember something at all, place it in ‘Hard’ and study it again within the next 10 minutes.

 This is an incredibly simple way to study effectively, and yet proven by many scientific studies like this one.
 The best part is that you can combine spaced repetition software with the mnemonic devices you’re learning about on this page.